Bereavement Support Groups in Massachusetts

 A Simple, Confidential Screening

 Your first step is a brief, confidential call with our Admissions team.
-We’ll talk about what you’re going through, answer questions, and recommend the best fit group (and whether to add individual therapy).
-If you choose to start, we’ll confirm logistics and your start date.
+We’ll learn more about what you’re experiencing, answer any questions, and help determine whether our program is the right fit for your needs.
+If you decide to move forward, we’ll walk you through next steps, including scheduling and your start date.

 Fees & Insurance